What is the danger of a soporous state? Soporous state: description, causes, duration

 • 38.
 Psychosomatic diseases.
 The role of psychological factors in their occurrence and development.

-• The main symptoms of sociopathy:
+• Main symptoms of sociopathy:

 • 41.
 Mental retardation, its causes.
 Congenital dementia (oligophrenia).